Topics: 360 Recruitment, Full Cycle Recruitment, Recruitment Outsourcing

 A 360 recruitment process, also referred to as full-cycle or end-to-end recruitment, encompasses the entire hiring journey.
 It’s a comprehensive approach where a single recruiter takes ownership of all aspects of finding and securing the ideal candidate for a specific role.
 From the initial identification of a talent gap to the successful onboarding of the new hire, a 360 degree recruitment specialist manages every step of the recruitment cycle.

 Usually, a full cycle recruiter is responsible for completing all stages of a recruitment life cycle.
-Large organisations may have separate teams, HR professionals, or departments to take care of different stages of a full cycle recruitment process.
-Outsourcing full cycle recruiting or its specific stages such as candidate sourcing, screening, onboarding, etc., is a common practice for staffing firms having huge volumes of hiring requirements.
+Large organizations may have separate teams, HR professionals, or departments to take care of different stages of a full cycle recruitment process.
+Outsourced full cycle recruitment services or its specific stages such as candidate sourcing, screening, onboarding, etc., is a common practice for staffing firms having huge volumes of hiring requirements.

-Take a closer look at the different stages of full life cycle recruiting below to understand how you can optimise the 360 recruitment process.
+Take a closer look at the different stages of full life cycle recruiting below to understand how you can optimize the 360 recruitment process.

-360 recruitment or full cycle recruiting can help build a better relationship between the hiring manager and candidates and provide a good experience to everyone.
-The most efficient way to complete your hiring needs is to outsource full cycle recruiting to 360 recruitment consultants.
+360 recruitment process or full cycle recruiting can help build a better relationship between the hiring manager and candidates and provide a good experience to everyone.
+The most efficient way to complete your hiring needs is to outsource full cycle recruiting to 360 recruitment consultants like QX Global Group.
 These end-to-end specialists will handle each phase of the full life cycle recruitment and offer major benefits in reducing hiring costs and time.

 CONNECT WITH A 360 RECRUITMENT CONSULTANT